chiostro/sign-pdf-termux/README.md

          transform jpg in png using magick command magick signature.jpg signature.png
          sh signpdf.sh Document.pdf signature.png 2 2 30 +130+1610 #  x & y  Cartesian position is expressed in pixels.
 Signature will be placed near the left side of the page, up about 1/4 of page A4
+         Check the result, change the coordinates, if your signature is not cleare edit signpdf.sh and replace white with grey, using vi or  nano or sed

 ## License

 This project is licensed under the MIT License - see the [LICENSE file](LICENSE) for details.